andreasharding/jsds/README.md

 As a bonus to data scientists, in section 8 there's a bit of a taster on how it is possible to do *real* data science in JavaScript: machine learning, neural networks.
 Not that you should - but in some instances, you can...

-_This is currently a work in progress: proper documentation and more/better demos will be added_
+_This is a work in progress, so documentation and demos are being added to keep up with the regular schedule_

 <h3>0.
 Servers</h3>
 <h4 class="highlighted">What do they do?</h4>